-‘Why are you trying to get me fired?’: Ex-Seattle activist now engaged in battle with Spokane police
+‘Why are you trying to get me fired?’: Former Seattle activist now engaged in battle with Spokane police

 “I’m kind of shocked that I had guns on me,” Peace said about his reaction to the stop.
 “But due to the situation, I could understand that.”

-But more than an hour later, officer Chris Johnson, who wasn’t among the officers who detained Peace, came to the car wash to complain to Peace’s supervisor about how he delayed their investigation.
+But more than an hour later, Officer Chris Johnson, who wasn’t among the officers who detained Peace, came to the car wash to complain to Peace’s supervisor about how he delayed their investigation.

 On body-camera footage, Peace can be heard asking him, “Why are you trying to get me fired right now?”